edwardUL99/StudSysCpp/README.md

    A MySQL server, configured as of Database Setup in the readme of StudSysCppLibrary Also works with mariadb-server-10.0 (this is what you'll need on Raspberry Pi)

-## How to compile:
+## How to compile (linux):
-   Obtain the studsys library from github.com/edwardUL99/StudSysCppLibrary Build the library using instructions from its README Copy the library to the root directory of this directory Obtain the headers from the studsys library and put them in headers/studsys Compile with the make file provided by typing make in the root directory
+   Obtain the latest studsys library release from github.com/edwardUL99/StudSysCppLibrary or build the library using instructions from its README
+   Copy the library to a folder in the root of the CLI directory (recommended a folder called lib) Obtain the headers from the studsys library and put them in headers/studsys Compile with the make file provided by typing make in the root directory Run the command: export LD_LIBRARY_PATH=<path_to_root_of_lib>:$LD_LIBRARY_PATH

 If you don't have access to the database to create databases or users, or don't know the host, contact the database administrator to create a database if not already exists.
 The admin will then be able to give you the IP address to the database server to login to